johnprg/Legit/README.md

 There are few questions as important today as “should I believe this article”.
 Indeed, with most people getting their “information” not from vetted sources, but from social media, the traditional methods of distinguishing trusted from untrusted sources have largely disappeared.

 Having access to a reasonably accurate real-time measure of an article’s legitimacy could increase public media savvy, slow down viral spread of misinformation, and even potentially guide identification of deliberate disinformers.

-### Research Question
-Can we classify a body of text (article, posting, email) as legitimate or misinformative?

 ## Data Acquisition